-This article was originally written in April 2014, but as we enter 2021 I wanted to give this a massive update.
-Overall, the article has been read 15,106 times, so I feel a responsibility to offer the best guidance to anyone looking to move to Brighton.
+This article has been read by over 36,000 people, so I feel a responsibility to offer the best guidance to anyone looking to move to Brighton.
 But if you do have any extra questions, please feel free to contact me!

-First of all is to truly understand how Brighton is broken down, so you don’t live in the wrong area.
+First of all, it’s important to truly understand how Brighton is broken down, so you don’t live in the wrong area.
 I have placed a map to help offer a greater image of where you could live and where you should live:

 Central Brighton

 The centre of Brighton is lively, albeit it’s very busy and the volume will stay loud over the weekend.
-You’ll be close to anything you want, but the sacrifice is normally in the size of the house, with most being incredibly thin, meaning your bedroom might be the size of Harry Potter’s cupboard.
+You’ll be close to anything you want, but the sacrifice is normally in the size of the house, with most being incredibly thin terraced flates, so your bedroom might be the size of Harry Potter’s cupboard.

 Hove